MartinPetkov/GCTF2021BeginnersQuestWriteups/6-misc-to-the-moon/README.md

 * It's not Brainfuck.
 I know what that looks like and it's all symbols, not letters.
 * It's probably not the -ary language.
 This is a stretch but I would assume it's something like binary, trinary, quarternary, etc. and it would be based on the number of bits, but this has a clear character set.

-So let's close our eyes, spin around for 30s and go where we point.
+So let's close our eyes, spin around for 30s and go where we point (that is, guess hard).
 Let's try to find the "opposite of good" language.

-I have to admit I spun wheels here for hours.
+I have to admit I spun my wheels here for hours.
 There are so many possible avenues to explore and I just could not think of a different antonym that made sense.
-[Googling it](https://www.wordhippo.com/what-is/the-opposite-of/good.html) leads me to "wicked", "disadvantaged", "terrible", and all other sorts of words.
-It wasn't until a former sufferer nudged me with the following: "The forces of good and ... ?"
+[Googling it](https://www.wordhippo.com/what-is/the-opposite-of/good.html) led me to "wicked", "cruel", "disadvantaged", "terrible", and all other sorts of naughty words.
+It wasn't until a fellow sufferer nudged me with the following: "The forces of good and ... ?"

 [Evil](https://esolangs.org/wiki/Evil)!
 It fits.
-All the letters we see are commands in this language.
+All the letters we see are commands in this obscure language.
 Let's try it.

 But how?
 We could write our own interpreter based on the wiki, but I have to believe someone has done it already.
-The challenge author wouldn't be so cruel as to make us have to successfully implement an obscure esolang.
+The challenge author wouldn't be so cruel as to make us have to correctly implement an obscure esolang.

 At the bottom of the wiki are several links, one of them to the [evil homepage on the Wayback Machine](http://web.archive.org/web/20070103000858/www1.pacific.edu/~twrensch/evil/index.html).
 This actually has a [Java implementation](http://web.archive.org/web/20070906133127/http://www1.pacific.edu/~twrensch/evil/evil.java) which you can run (albeit with an older JDK) and it will succeed.